 Banks aren’t the only financial institutions that offer personal loans.
 Credit unions and online lenders also offer them and may be better options.

-Credit unions tend to offer lower interest rates than banks, primarily because they’re not-for-profit organizations owned by their members.
+Credit unions tend to offer lower-interest personal loan rates than banks, primarily because they’re not-for-profit organizations owned by their members.
 Instead of having a goal of maximizing profits for stockholders, they return their profits to their members in the form of better products and services.

 That said, you will need to meet specific eligibility requirements to become a member, such as living in a certain area, working for a particular employer or belonging to a participating organization.